 - During an inspection conducted during a runoff event, an evaluation of the stormwater runoff to determine if it is discolored or if other contaminants are visible in the runoff (e.g., oil and grease).

 NOTE: At least one inspection must be performed during a runoff event.

 All inspections shall be documented and the following information shall be stored with the SWPPP and contain the following:

 - A description of any necessary corrective actions and a schedule for corrective action completion

-Every year, permittees should assess whether or not the water(s) they discharge to is impaired.
+Every year, permittees should assess whether or not they discharge to impaired water(s).
 No later than 180 days following the approved listing of the impaired water, a facility shall begin the additional monitoring for the pollutant(s) of impairment or its appropriate surrogate.
-See part V of the Multi-Sector General Permit for more information about monitoring requirements relating to impaired waters and visit the Maps of Impaired Waters search tool for more information on impaired waters.

 - Refer to Multi-Sector General Permit for more information about monitoring requirements relating to impaired waters: 2020 Industrial Stormwater General Permit (wq-strm3-67i)